-TROPOMI has been flying on the Sentinel-5 Precursor (S5P) satellite since 13 October 2017.
-TROPOMI is a high spectral resolution spectrometer covering eight spectral windows from the UV to SWIR, and operating in a push-broom configuration, with a 2600 km swath width at a nadir resolution 5.5 km x 3.5 km.
-The objective of the mission is operational monitoring by the ESA of trace gas $(O_3, NO_2, SO_2, CO, CH_4, and CH_2O)$ concentrations for atmospheric chemistry and climate applications.
-ESA aerosol products include UV AI and O_2 -A band ALH.
+TROPOMI has been flying on the Copernicus Sentinel-5 Precursor (S5P) satellite since 13 October 2017.
+TROPOMI is a high spectral resolution spectrometer covering eight spectral windows from the UV to SWIR, and operating in a push-broom configuration, with a 2600 km swath width at a nadir resolution of 5.5 km x 3.5 km.
+The objective of the mission is operational monitoring of trace gas (O3, NO2, SO2, CO, CH4, and CH2O) concentrations for atmospheric chemistry and climate applications.
+ESA aerosol products include UV AI and O2-A band ALH.
 Currently, no ESA-produced AOD products are available from TROPOMI observations.

-The NASA OMI aerosol retrieval algorithms for cloud free conditions (OMAERUV; Torres et al., 2007, 2013, 2018), and for above-cloud aerosols (OMACA; Torres et al., 2012; Jethva et al., 2018) have been combined into a single NASA research aerosol algorithm (TropOMAER) and applied to TROPOMI observations (Torres et al., 2020).
-TropOMAER standard aerosol products are the UV Aerosol Index (UVAI), total column AOD and SSA.
-As discussed in a recent evaluation of retrieval results (Torres et al., 2020), TropOMAER improvements in relation to the heritage OMAERUV algorithm are associated with TROPOMI's dramatic improvement in spatial resolution, and the availability of a VIIRS-based cloud mask that facilitates the identification of minimally cloud-contaminated TROPOMI pixels suitable for aerosol AOD/SSA retrieval.
+The NASA OMI aerosol retrieval algorithms for cloud free conditions (OMAERUV; Torres et al., 2007; 2013; 2018), and for above-cloud aerosols (OMACA; Torres et al., 2012; Jethva et al., 2018) have been combined into a single NASA research aerosol algorithm (TropOMAER) and applied to TROPOMI observations (Torres et al., 2020).
+TropOMAER standard aerosol products are UV AI, total column AOD, and SSA.
+As discussed in a recent evaluation of retrieval results (Torres et al., 2020), TROPOMI's dramatic improvement in spatial resolution are attributable to TropOMAER improvements in relation to the heritage OMAERUV algorithm and to the availability of a VIIRS-based cloud mask that facilitates the identification of minimally cloud-contaminated TROPOMI pixels suitable for aerosol AOD/SSA retrieval.

 The UV AI parameter is TROPOMI's aerosol product most relevant to PM estimation.
-The magnitude of the aerosol UV AI signal depends on AOD, ALH, and aerosol absorption exponent (AAE) of UV-absorbing aerosols such as carbonaceous and desert dust.
+The magnitude of the aerosol UV AI signal depends on AOD, ALH, and the aerosol absorption exponent (AAE) of UV-absorbing aerosols such as carbonaceous and desert dust.
 The ALH dependence can be particularly useful in the identification of aerosol layers above the PBL.
-As shown in Figure 1 of Torres et al. (2020), absorbing aerosols at 3 km or lower typically yield UV AI values lower than about 4 and AOD lower than about 2.
+As shown in Figure 1 of Torres et al. (2020), absorbing aerosols at 3 km or lower typically yield UV AI values < 4 and AOD < ~2.
 Thus, the UV AI magnitude can be used as a first initial step to separate aerosols above the PBL (generally long range transported smoke and desert dust aerosols) from aerosols in the PBL.